javierseixas/python-test-employees/README.md

 ## Aspects not taken into account

-* If an employee changes his contract, in the real world the time of the month that was in the previous type of contract should be taken into account to calculate its salary
+* If an employee changes his contract, in the real world the time of the month that was in the previous type of contract should be taken considering dates.
+Here I'm not considering dates neither proportional pays.
 * The card could have have state with a `paid` attribute
 * A card could register more info about how hours have been tracked.
 Here is simplified.

 ## Other considerations

-* The calculator logic could be inside the contract classes and would be also funcional.
+* The calculator logic could be inside the contract classes and would be also functional.
 It has been separated in another class since I've consider the `Contract` classes as model data.
 * Classes like `Accountant` or `Employee` doesn't have test because they don't have enough logic to need a test.
 This is my opinion about optimizing test maintenance.
 * `Employee` has the method `obtain_salary` for different reasons:
     * For using the Composite pattern with staff